practicalli/neovim/docs/neovim-basics/files-buffers-windows.md

 <!-- nmap <silent> <A-Down> :wincmd j<CR> -->
 <!-- nmap <silent> <A-Left> :wincmd h<CR> -->
 <!-- nmap <silent> <A-Right> :wincmd l<CR> -->

+## Tab pages

+A Tab page can hold one or more tabs and are useful for grouping different types of files and information.

+A Tab page holds one or more windows, each window is a view on a buffer, a buffer holds the contents of a file or any other information in the editor memory (repl log, etc).

+A tab page can provide a logical grouping of windows, e.g. Clojure source code in one tab, tests in a second tab and REPL log in a third.

+Neovim commands may be constrained within the bounds of a tab page (without using the :tab modifier)

+Tab pages are often referred to as tabs.

+=== "AstroNvim"

+    ++"g"++ ++tab++ jump to previously selected tab, commonly used to toggle between two tabs  (Practicalli AstroNvim mapping)

+    ++"g"++ ++"t"++ jump to next tab page

+    ++"g"++ ++"T"++ jump to previous tab page